As Seen on 60 Minutes

 08:58 The JLCO is rehearsing Nueva Orleans composed by Chucho Valdes.
 Chucho wrote this song in honor of the Marsalis family.
 Check out his latest album

-10:12 Wynton is playing “Embraceable You” With Chucho Valdes. – Watch Wynton and Chucho perform “Embraceable You” live in Havana.
+10:12 Wynton is playing “Embraceable You” With Chucho Valdes. – Watch Wynton and Chucho performing “Embraceable You” live in Havana.
 Wynton recorded “Embraceable You” a few times.
 Here’s one from “Live at the Village Vanguard”

 11:48 “Music transcends, we create community.”
 Read more about Wynton’s thoughts on the relationship between jazz and everyday life in his book – Moving to Higher Ground, “How Jazz Can Change Your Life”.
 No prior jazz knowledge needed to read!

 12:02 Second Line through Havana: in 2006 after Hurricane Katrina Wynton took the JLCO and Yacub Addy and Odadda!
 To New Orleans to perform his composition “Congo Square”.
-Check out this street video from when the band second lined throughout the neighborhoods of New Orleans.
+Check out this street video from when the band second lined throughout the neighbourhoods of New Orleans.